 Anthem is the latest new IP from EA studio BioWare, best known for their work on the Mass Effect and Dragon Age games.
 Previously known only by the codename Dylan, Anthem departs from what BioWare is known best for in their narrative-based games, instead moving towards a cooperative action looter/shooter in the vein of Destiny or The Division.

 When is the Anthem release date?

-Anthem was originally scheduled for a release in 'fall 2018' (that's autumn for us Brits), but, as reported, EA has now confirmed that Anthem will be released in Q1 2019 - but the company's CFO claims it isn't a delay.
+Anthem was originally scheduled for a release in 'fall 2018' (that's autumn for us Brits), but, as reported and then confirmed by EA at E3 2018, Anthem will be released on 22 February 2019.